marcocrotti/agg_combining_queries/README.md

 ## Pipeline overview
 The pipeline has the following main processes:
-* find_chunk: finds the genomic and functional annotation agg chunks of interest.
+* FIND_CHUNK: finds the genomic and functional annotation agg chunks of interest.
-* extract_variant_vep: filters the annotation agg vcfs.
+* EXTRACT_VARIANT_VEP: filters the annotation agg vcfs.
-* intersect_annotation_genotype_vcf: intersects the genomic vcf with the filtered annotation vcf.
+* INTERSECT_ANNOTATION_GENOTYPE_VCF: intersects the genomic vcf with the filtered annotation vcf.
-* find_samples: finds samples of interest.
+* FIND_SAMPLES: finds samples of interest.
-* summarise_output: produces summary tables.
+* SUMMARISE_OUTPUT: produces summary tables.

 ## Required inputs